How to Avoid Fighting Rust Borrow Checker

 - Manage memory based on arenas.

-- Note that slotmap is not efficient when there are many unused empty space between elements.
-Slotmap offers two other variants for sparce case.
+Note that SlotMap is not efficient when there are many unused empty space between elements. slotmap crate offers two HopSlotMap and DenseSlotMap for better performance in sparce case.

 The important things about arena: